Michael Barone (radio host): Accolades

-In 1996 Barone received the biennial AGO President's Award for "outstanding contributions to the art of the organ".
-In 1997 he received the Distinguished Service Award from the Organ Historical Society, which he would later serve as president.
+In 1996, Barone received the biennial AGO President's Award for "outstanding contributions to the art of the organ".
+In 1997, he received the Distinguished Service Award from the Organ Historical Society, of which he later served as president.

-In 2001 the American Society of Composers, Authors and Publishers awarded Pipedreams the Deems Taylor Radio Broadcast Award for Excellence.
+In 2001, Pipedreams received the American Society of Composers, Authors and Publishers' Deems Taylor Radio Broadcast Award for Excellence.
 Barone received a 2002 citation for his longevity and service to classical music in public radio.
-Also in 2002 he was inducted into the Minnesota Music Hall of Fame.
+Also in 2002, he was inducted into the Minnesota Music Hall of Fame.

 The AGO commissioned Haig Mardirosian to create a monograph on Barone published in 2017, the first in an AGO series.

-On August 20, 2018, Barone was feted by colleagues on the 50th anniversary of his continuous employment at Minnesota Public Radio, and the 35th anniversary of the continuous weekly presence of Pipedreams in national distribution.
-These milestones were celebrated, in conjunction with the Twin Cities chapter of the AGO, with a special concert and reception at the Wooddale Church in Eden Prairie, involving eight local organists, one guest player, and the largest mechanical-action pipe organ in the Upper Midwest.
+In 2018, Barone was feted by colleagues on the 50th anniversary of his continuous employment at MPR and the 35th anniversary of the continuous weekly broadcast of Pipedreams in national distribution.
+These milestones were celebrated, in conjunction with the AGO's Twin Cities chapter, with a concert and reception at the Wooddale Church in Eden Prairie, Minnesota, involving eight local organists, one guest player, and the largest mechanical-action pipe organ in the Upper Midwest.

+In 2023, for Barone's 55th and Pipedreamss 40th anniversaries, a program of music for organ and orchestra was mounted in Benson Great Hall at Bethel University, with its Blackinton pipe organ.
+Local soloists Stephen Self, Brenda Sevcik, Aaron David Miller, and Barone himself were featured in works by Samuel Barber, William Bolcom, Joseph Jongen, and Franz Liszt.

+In 2025, Barone received the Oberlin College/Conservatory Alumni Association's Distinguished Achievement Award.